Manderson55/bamazon/README.md

 ### Running the Application

-On your terminal type  **node bamazon** and you will be presented with the following screen
+On the terminal type  **node bamazon** and you will be presented with the following screen

 ![Bamazon Options](https://manderson55.github.io/bamazon/images/bamazon_NodeBamazon.png)